idle-meerkat/sdevwiki-fork/Port-Isolation.md

 This setting is available through (rt) netlink, and it has no equivalent in ioctl/brctl.

+Following are examples of the linux command above.

 To isolate a bridge port, enter the following command:
 ```
 $ bridge link set dev sw1p1 isolated on